-Because in any problematic pedagogical situation there are always non-pedagogical aspects present, in considering the development of orthopedagogics as a science, a duality of pedagogically directed ideas and non-pedagogic al approaches must be noted.
-Orthopedagogics has developed from an applied approach to an autonomous theory (with a child's pedagogical situation as the point of departure).
-This duality, as well as the question of the nature of orthopedagogics is a consequence of the fact that intervention (in the form of educating, caring, curing, or treating) with a child conspicuous in his/her becoming, is a multi-faceted practice.
-Because assistance to these children initially relied on institutional care, and later support regarding psychological, medical, psychiatric and sociological factors, pedagogical reflection occurred only recently, and led to the realization of orthopedagogics as an autonomous science.
+Because in any problematic pedagogic situation there are always non-pedagogic aspects present, in considering the development of orthopedagogics as a science, a duality of pedagogically directed ideas and non-pedagogic approaches has to be noted.
+Orthopedagogics has developed from an applied approach to an autonomous theory (with a child's pedagogic situation as the point of departure).
+The above-mentioned duality, as well as the question of the nature of orthopedagogics, is a consequence of the fact that intervention (in the form of educating, caring, curing or treating) with a child conspicuous in his becoming is a multi-faceted practice.
+Because assistance to these children initially relied on institutional care and later on support regarding psychological, medical, psychiatric and sociological factors, pedagogic reflection on this began only recently and led to the realization of orthopedagogics as an autonomous science.
 The fact that orthopedagogic intervention was viewed as an extension of medical work and that medicine, psychology, sociology and psychiatry were viewed as basic sciences for the orthopedagogue, instead of as auxiliary sciences, delayed the autonomy of orthopedagogics.
-Thus, the existence, or not, of an accountable pedagogical theory has, from the beginning, profoundly influenced the development of orthopedagogics as an autonomous science; for example, in the previous two centuries (and ultimately under the influence of contemporary pedagogics) a leap was made from the recognition of the right to live, to the right to live a decent life (Van Gelder) for handicapped and derailed children.
+Thus, the existence, or not, of an accountable pedagogic theory has, from the beginning, profoundly influenced the development of orthopedagogics as an autonomous science; for example, in the previous two centuries (and ultimately under the influence of contemporary pedagogics) a leap was made from the recognition of the right to live to the right to live a decent life (Van Gelder) for handicapped and derailed children.

-Thus, it was realized that as long as orthopedagogics is not viewed as an autonomous part-discipline of pedagogics, and is not directed to the educative facet of the care of a child conspicuous in his/her becoming, the unique task and terrain of orthopedagogics cannot be accountably distinguished from other subject areas.(1) Related to this, the question arose regarding the extent to which orthopedagogics must make use of the insights of so-called theoretical pedagogics, i.e., categories for pedagogic al thinking which appear to be useful in an orthopedagogic situation.
-For example, here one thinks of the aim of educating.
-When Langeveld and Perquin say that adulthood (a person of age) is the aim of educating, the question arises about the validity of this aim with respect to those children who find themselves in an orthopedagogic domain.
+Thus, it was realized that as long as orthopedagogics is not viewed as an autonomous part-discipline of pedagogics and does not direct itself to the educational facet of the care of a child conspicuous in his becoming, the unique task and terrain of orthopedagogics cannot be accountably distinguished from other subject areas.(1) Related to this, the question arose regarding the extent to which orthopedagogics must make use of the insights of so-called theoretical pedagogics, i.e., categories for pedagogic thinking that appear to be useful in the orthopedagogic situation.
+For example, here one thinks of the aim of education.
+When Langeveld and Perquin say that adulthood (a person of age) is the aim of education, the question arises about the validity of this aim with respect to those children who find themselves in an orthopedagogic domain.

-In this country (South Africa), especially during the 1950's, orthopedagogics was strongly influenced by European (German, Dutch, Swiss and Belgian) orthopedagogues through visits to Europe by South African pedagogues ,and through studying the professional literature from overseas.(2)
+In this country (South Africa), especially during the 1950's, orthopedagogics was strongly influenced by European (German, Dutch, Swiss and Belgian) orthopedagogues through visits to Europe by South African pedagogues and through studying the professional literature from overseas.(2)

-In the 1960's special education (i.e., didactic care for handicapped children) received special attention in the Netherlands.
+In the 1960's special education (i.e., didactic care for handicapped children) received particular attention in the Netherlands.
 This meant that in this (fifth) phase, orthopedagogics developed quickly, also in South Africa.
 In this connection the publication of Nel and Sonnekus' Psigiese beeld van kinders met leermoeilikhede (Psychic images of children with learning difficulties)(3) was seen as a groundbreaking work.

-From 1960-1963 in South Africa ,the first large project in orthopedagogics was undertaken in the form of a series of comprehensive research studies.
+From 1960-1963 in South Africa the first large project in orthopedagogics was undertaken in the form of a series of comprehensive research studies.
 This includes the works of Faure(4) on play therapy, of Gouws(5) on children with learning difficulties, and of Helberg(6) and Vorsatz(7) on expression and projection in orthopedagogic diagnostics and assistance.